A Moment Symposium

 We have to realize that Israel is the homeland of all its citizens, at the same time it is the homeland of the Jewish people.
 The state is not a holy object—the state is not a fetish—the state is a vehicle.
 And this vehicle ought to belong to all its passengers without any discrimination.
 A very common sentimentalist mistake—common among peace-loving progressive people in America, for example—is to assume that first we have to cure hatred and become friends and then we can make peace.
 Throughout history it has worked the other way around.
 First peace is made between enemies with clenched teeth and even with bad intentions.
 Then eventually sometimes an emotional healing occurs.
 This may take generations.

-Amos Oz is a renowned novelist and journalist and author of the recently published Scenes from a Village.
+Amos Oz is a renowned novelist and journalist and author of the recently published Scenes from Village Life.

 Interviews By Daphna Berman, Sarah Breger, Nadine Epstein, Caitlin Yoshiko Kandil, Sala Levin and Amy E. Schwartz